 Working with Other Agencies

-A comprehensive environmental assessment requires collaboration between multiple First Nations, provincial, federal, and in some cases, American agencies.
+A comprehensive environmental assessment requires collaboration between multiple Indigenous nations, local governments, provincial, federal, and in some cases, American agencies.
 This collaboration continues in many cases for the life of the project.

-The Canadian Environmental Assessment Agency is the federal counterpart to British Columbia's Environmental Assessment Office.
-The EAO and CEAA maintain a strong relationship to ensure projects requiring both federal and provincial environmental assessments are conducted as efficiently as possible.
+The Impact Assessment Agency of Canada (formerly the Canadian Environmental Assessment Agency) is the federal counterpart to British Columbia's Environmental Assessment Office (EAO).
+The EAO and the Impact Assessment Agency of Canada maintain a strong relationship to ensure projects requiring both federal and provincial environmental assessments are conducted as efficiently as possible.

 - Agreement between EAO and the Canadian Environmental Assessment Agency (CEAA)(PDF) (December 2008)